easttennesseecc-star/Q-Top-Dog-IDE/backend/OAUTH_SETUP_GUIDE.md

 6. After authorizing, the OAuth callback handler will:
    - Exchange authorization code for access token
    - Fetch your Google profile
-   - Create/update user in Q-IDE
+   - Create/update user in Top Dog
    - Return to popup with success message

 7. Popup closes and you're signed in!